OneRepublic: 2007–2011: Dreaming Out Loud and Waking Up

-2012–2015: Native and International Success
+2012–2015: Native and international success

 OneRepublic released their third studio album, Native, on March 22, 2013, marking the end of the band's three-and-a-half-year hiatus.
 The album debuted at number 4 on the Billboard 200 becoming their first top 10 album in the US, with first week sales of 60,000.
 It was also their best opening sales week since their debut album Dreaming Out Loud which sold 75,000 copies in its first week.

 "Feel Again" was released as the lead single on August 27, 2012, however after the album being delayed it was re-branded as a "promotional single".
 The song was released as a part of Save the Children's Every Beat Matters campaign, where a portion of the proceeds from the single's sales would be donated.
-It peaked at number 36 on the US Billboard Hot 100, additionally marking the top ten positions in Germany and on the US Adult Pop Songs chart.
+It peaked at number 36 on the US Billboard Hot 100, additionally marking the top two positions in Germany and on the US Adult Pop Songs chart.
 The single was later certified Platinum in the US.
 The song was used in an official trailer for The Spectacular Now.
 The album's first global single, "If I Lose Myself" was released on January 8, 2013.
 It reached the top ten in Austria, Germany, Poland, Slovakia, Sweden, and Switzerland, yet only managed to peak at number 74 on the Billboard Hot 100.
 The song has since been certified Gold in both Italy and Australia.

 The album's third single, "Counting Stars", has become their most successful single from the album thus far and the band's biggest hit.
 The song achieved significant international success, charting within the top five in Australia, Austria, Czech Republic, Denmark, Germany, Hungary, Ireland, Israel, Luxembourg, Poland, New Zealand, Scotland, Slovakia, and Spain.
 It reached number 1 in the UK, marking the band's highest-charting song ever in that country, while also peaking at number 2 on the US Billboard Hot 100, their first song to crack the top 5 since Apologize.
 The song has since peaked at number 1 in 5 countries worldwide and has gone 5× platinum in Australia, 2× Platinum in New Zealand, Platinum in the UK, Gold in Switzerland and Germany, as well as currently holding a Diamond certification in the US.
 On October 29, 2015, the video for "Counting Stars" became the first video by a band to reach 1 billion views on YouTube.
-As of April 2022, the music video has over 3.5 billion views and over 15 million likes.
+As of July 2024, the music video has over 4 billion views and over 17 million likes and is the 18th most watched YouTube video.